 If you transfer or exchange any of the above data between software programs or apps, you need to do so using digital links.
 (In this post we explain what digital links are in more detail).
 Put simply, digital links provide HMRC with an audit trail through your accounting systems right up to the figures on your VAT return.
 If you use MTD for VAT compliant software like FreeAgent, this will take care of digital links for you.
 One thing you must not do is cut and paste or copy and paste information from one piece of software (such as a spreadsheet) into another (such as a cloud accounting platform).

 Failure to use digital links can land you with a penalty of £5 to £15 for every day that you don’t comply.

 Most MTD for VAT compliant software has a checking function built in.
 You need to use this to make sure your returns are correct before filing them.

 Why?
 If you submit a return with errors, you’ll have to pay back any VAT you owe.
-You may also be slapped with a 100% penalty on what you owe.
+You may also be hit with penalty of up to 100% on what you owe.

 How to avoid MTD for VAT penalties

 Avoiding MTD for VAT penalties needn’t be difficult.
 The best way of doing so is to use cloud accounting software such as FreeAgent.
 These packages take care of things like digital links, from initial data input through to your final return.
 So, if you’re still relying on spreadsheets, we strongly recommend making the move to accounting software.
 Doing so will make it much less likely you’ll make errors – and get hit with penalties.

 Further reading: HMRC’s guide to MTD for VAT

 Owner-manager business specialist, Mark Ingle is key to building relationships with clients at the Chelmsford office.
 “I like to see clients enterprises grow and succeed.”
 Mark explains, “The team here has a lot to offer and I can see a lot of new businesses responding to that.”